 Rose slugs, beetles, or thrips can also find a home in Knockout roses.
 While hardy and resistant, deal with these pests by picking beetles off one by one or using insecticides.

 Knockout roses are resistant but not immune to powdery mildew fungal disease, black spot, and even rust can cause stress.
+More on Knock Out Rose diseases.

 Leaving black spots alone, along with proper watering at the plant’s base, can discourage any more from forming.
 Some leaves may drop, but black spots do not generally affect the plant’s health overall.